MegaLoler/Magic-CPU/tutorial.md

 echo @p20
 ```

-As mentioned, it isn't necessary to explicitely specify so when you want to access *player memory*, becaues it is the memory interface that is used by default.
+As mentioned, it isn't necessary to explicitely specify so when you want to access *player memory*, because it is the memory interface that is used by default.
 However, if you like, place an `r` before the number value which is the memory address to be accessed.
 Here is an example of an instruction that prints the number value located in player memory at location `14`, using the explicit syntax:
 ```asm
 ; read: echo [the value] at [player] ram location 14 echo @r14